-ASSETS = EQUITY + LIABILITIES
+ASSETS = OWNERS EQUITY + LIABILITIES

 The word equation comes from the word equal.

 For any equation, one side always equals another.

-Well, in order to answer that question we need to look at what each of the terms in the equation mean...
+Well, in order to answer that question we need to look at what each of the terms in the equation mean.

-Assets are possessions of the business.
+Assets are basically possessions of the business.
 They are things that add value to the business and will bring it benefits in some form.

 The amount of liabilities represents the value of the business assets that are owed to others.
 It is the value of the assets that people outside the business can lay claim to.